-JALC Coordinator of Sustainability Tim Gibson is an IGEN Network Affiliate - engaged in local, regional, and statewide IGEN initiatives and programs and JALC college projects related to IGEN's green economy consortia.
+JALC Coordinator of Sustainability Tim Gibson is an IGEN Network Affiliate and member of the IGEN administration team - engaged in local, regional, and state-wide IGEN initiatives and programs and JALC college projects related to IGEN's green economy consortia.
 IGEN Network Affiliates seek to share best practices, advance specific initiatives and programs, and act as a resource for other colleges that are interested in advancing the goals of the network.

-IGEN Initiatives John A. Logan College currently participates in includes:
+IGEN Initiatives John A. Logan College have and/or are currently participating in include: